derek/blog/posts/2011-09-22-creating-an-api-service-with-yql.md

 - javascript
 - yql
 ---
-I spent a few days last week in New York City at Yahoo's <a href="http://developer.yahoo.com/blogs/ydn/posts/2011/09/yahoo-open-hack-all-stars-in-new-york-city/">Open Hack All-stars event</a>.
+I spent a few days last week in New York City at Yahoo's [Open Hack All-stars event](http://developer.yahoo.com/blogs/ydn/posts/2011/09/yahoo-open-hack-all-stars-in-new-york-city/).
 At this hack day, I was mentoring a team of 3 students from the University of Texas who set out to create a hack that allows you to control a media experience on your TV by using your iPad.

 <!--more-->